 HTML <h1> to <h6> tags

-When writing in HTML, the <h1> to <h6> tags are block elements used to designate headings of both different sizes and importance.
-For example, the h1 heading is the most important and the h6, the least important.
+When writing in HTML (hypertext markup language), there are six levels of headers that can be defined and inserted into your code.
+The <h1> to <h6> tags are block elements used to designate headings of both different sizes and importance.
+For example, the h1 heading is the most important and often most prominent text, and h6 is the least important.

-<h3>Here is an h3 heading on Computer Hope</h3>
+<h3>Here is an H3 heading on Computer Hope</h3>

-Here is an h3 heading on Computer Hope
+Here is an H3 heading on Computer Hope

-|align||Designates the alignment of the content within a heading element|
+|align||Designates the alignment of the content within a heading element.|

-|All versions||All versions||All version||All versions||All versions|
+|All versions||All versions||All versions||All version||All versions||All versions|